 Yoroshiku Japanese Restaurant

 Shoyu, miso, and spicy miso are all solid at Yoroshiku, but as the chef is from Sapporo, you should beeline for the miso ramen, with its excellent depth of earthy flavor from fermented soybean paste.
 Here you’ll find some of the fattiest pork of all the area’s ramen restaurants — it’s so good you might want to upgrade to extra chashu.
 Be sure to check the board or follow social media for specials, which sometimes include interesting bowls like Tokyo negi ramen or fisherman ramen.

 Originally published at Eater Seattle on 9/15/16.

 *Note: Samurai Noodle barely made this list.
 Post-publication at Eater Seattle, now there’s a newcomer that would likely take its place on my list.
 Ooink recently opened on Capitol Hill.
-Tonkotsu-only, Ooink is quite good, with rich broth and noodles cooked nicely firm.
-I prefer Santouka’s more complex broth, fattier pork, and slightly thicker noodles.
+Silky pork only (like tonkotsu), Ooink is quite good, with rich broth and noodles cooked nicely firm.
+I prefer Santouka’s more complex broth, fattier pork, and slightly thicker noodles, though Ooink is doing well out of the starting gate.
 I also like Arashi a little better.
 (At Arashi, I can cheat, substituting thicker, wavy noodles for the more tonkotsu-appropriate thin, straight noodles.)
-Still, Ooink will be a hit, which will mean long lines since it’s a small place.
-There are some service issues now that will hopefully get worked out.
-Longer-term problem: people who don’t know how to eat ramen properly and therefore stay too long.
+Still, Ooink will be a hit, which may mean long lines since it’s a small place.